G-Core/gcore-videoplayer-js/packages/player/docs/api/player.player.resize.md

 ## Remarks

-Use this method when the player itself does not detect the change in size of its container element.
+Use this method when the player itself does not detect properly the change in size of its container element.
 It can be a case for orientation change on some mobile devices.